rvaughn666/MultiPoolMiner/README.md

 **-ShowPoolBalances**
 Display the balances of all enabled pools (excluding those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.
 Set to 'true' to list the additional information.

+**-ShowPoolBalancesDetails**
+Display extra balances details (total of each currency) and the exchange rates for all currencies on the summary screen.
+Set to 'true' to list the additional information.

 **-ShowPoolBalancesExcludedPools**
 Display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.
-Set to 'true' to list the additional information.

-**-ShowPoolBalancesDetails**
-Display extra balances details (total of each currency) on the summary screen.
 Set to 'true' to list the additional information.

 **-ConfigFile [Path\ConfigFile.txt]**
 The default config file name is '.\default.txt'